 Pricing varies sharply by pocket.
 Hillside enclaves, central neighborhoods, condos, and townhomes need separate comp sets.
 Verify current pricing with a licensed agent for any specific budget.

-Yes.
-Schools, parks, libraries, and youth programs are a major part of the appeal.
-Verify school assignment and program fit by address.
+A major part of the appeal.
+Schools, parks, libraries, and youth programs are well-regarded; verify school assignment and program fit by address.

 What are the notable neighborhoods?